nsfinkelstein/blog/content/posts/2023-03-18-intrinsic-reinforcement-learning.md

 +++
-title = "Generating curiousity: Intrinsic rewards in reinforcement learning" date = 2023-03-18 draft = true
+title = "Generating curiosity: Intrinsic rewards in reinforcement learning" date = 2023-03-18
 +++

 In the reinforcement learning paradigm, an agent exists in an environment, and can take actions that